ashokb24/auto-retweet-bot/README.md

 ![Image description](images/SolutionImageV2.JPG)

 # Results
-Below is tweet I re-tweeted using this bot, where in I have re-tweeted a tweet from @SadhguruJV which has a hashtag '#SadhguruQuotes'
+Below is tweet I re-tweeted using this bot, where in I have re-tweeted a tweet from @SadhguruJV which has a hashtag **#SadhguruQuotes**
 ![Image description](images/Results.JPG)